A home renovation that was made for entertainingback to case study list

-“Wendy and the designers came up with plans that would work - not the easiest, as they were working with a house that has been added on too many times over the years.”
+“Refresh team came up with plans that would work - not the easiest, as they were working with a house that has been added on too many times over the years.”

 With an onsite project manager, the process was clear cut, and good lines of communication meant that when issues or questions arose they were responded to quickly and effectively.

 The renovation focused on reconfiguring the layout, and it was decided the home would work much better with an extended living and kitchen area.
 This meant that the hardworking laundry was moved to a new-built area, so that the area could be extended for an enjoyable scullery area to cater for entertaining large family gatherings.

 “Once we figured out how we could possibly do this, we thought, if we’re going to have renovations done, what else would help our indoor/outdoor flow and lack of storage?
 We decided to have the old doors onto the deck removed and replaced with double-glazed doors that would open out onto the front deck.”

 With an extension of the interior spaces came a need to connect the living area to the existing pool and deck.
 While the changes didn’t sound extensive, it needed to be well considered to complement the existing structure of the home.

 “The ultimate goal of blending the old home with the new was achieved by connecting the colour palette of the joinery and paint choices, and the final result is a renovation which is sympathetic to the existing home,” says the Refresh Renovations Consultant.

 The existing laundry was moved and the old laundry space became a scullery to cater for much-needed preparation and storage space.
 Again, this needed to flow with the rest of the home and simple additions, such as floor-to-ceiling cabinetry in light neutral colours achieved maximum storage space.